How to apply

 The official Call for Applications and the selection procedure

 All candidates, including those receiving a positive assessment, have to apply to the official “Call for Applications” to be issued by the University of Pavia in May 19th 2020.

 Applications are not restricted to Pre Call participants.

 The selection of applicants follows a two-phase process.
 In the first phase, the Examining Committee will evaluate the candidate’s research proposal and academic qualifications: Master’s degree (expected before October 31), grades, CV, reference letter, and any publication.
 We are particularly interested in young candidates with an original thesis project in one of the research topics listed here.
 In the second phase, short-listed candidates will be interviewed in person or via Skype by the Examining Committee.

-The six selected candidates will be awarded a three-year scholarship.
-Three scholarships funded by the University of Milan will pay about euro 16350,00 – gross income per year, while three scholarships funded by the University of Pavia will pay about euro 15340,00 – gross income per year (exact amounts still to be determined).
+The eight selected candidates will be awarded a three-year scholarship.
+Four scholarships funded by the University of Milan will pay about euro 16350,00 – gross income per year, while four scholarships funded by the University of Pavia will pay about euro 15340,00 – gross income per year (exact amounts still to be determined).
 The scholarships provided by the University of Milan are slightly more generous because of higher living costs in Milan.
 These scholarships will be awarded to selected candidates who choose a research topic proposed by a Faculty member of the University of Milan and thus do research at the University of Milan.
 Scholarships by the University of Pavia will be awarded to selected candidates who choose a research topic proposed by a Faculty member of the University of Pavia and thus do research at the University of Pavia.
 The admission ranking is the criterion used for satisfying the preferences of selected candidates, until all the scholarships of one of the two Universities are allocated.

 The scholarship monthly allowance is increased up to 50% for PhD students spending visiting periods abroad to carry out their research at foreign universities and institutions.
 From the second year of the program, students have also access to euro 1530,00 in research funds to cover research-related expenses, e.g., attendance of conferences, summer schools, purchase of databases, software, etc.